There’s never been a better time to sell products online, but there’s also never been more need to get persuasive.

-The checkboxes and the “Add Selected To Cart” button make it easy for them to add these items to their shopping carts.
+The checkboxes and the “Add Selected To Cart” button make it easy to add these items to their shopping carts.

 Below there’s the Shogun-built FAQ section that features five of the most frequently asked questions relating to this product:

 Then there’s a “Share Your Look” section that allows customers to upload their photos.
-This is a great idea for products in the beauty industry.
+This is an excellent idea for products in the beauty industry.